mgcrea/benchmark-kaizoumark/_posts/2013-04-03-why-google-dropped-webkit.md

 This is probably something they won't easily admit, but WebKit success on the embedded market may have been an issue for Google: if any device manufacturer is able to reproduce the 'WebKit experience' on their devices, it becomes more difficult to nourish the momentum around Android.

-Switching to Blink may thus also be a tactical move to allow them to differentiate themselves from their competitors: although Blink will be Open Source, Google seems to take for granted that only a limited build configurations will be supported (including obviously Android).
+Switching to Blink may thus also be a tactical move to allow them to differentiate themselves from their competitors: although Blink will be Open Source, Google seems to take for granted that only a limited set of build configurations will be supported (including obviously Android).
 I therefore doubt it will be ever ported to a 'base' embedded distribution.